 Under ‘Update project details’ you can make changes to the information you entered here earlier if required.
-You will not be able to change the sponsor group organisation if they have already accepted the project – after this any sponsor group changes can only be made by the sponsor group.
+You will not be able to change the Sponsor or Sponsor Delegate Organisation if they have already accepted the project – after this any sponsor group changes can only be made by the Sponsor or Sponsor Delegate.

 4. Click ‘Study information’.
 This will take you to a page where you provide more information about the study.
 Complete all questions as fully as possible.

 If you require further information on any of the questions, you can select the ‘contextual help with questions’ button at the top of the page, which will display guidance where available.

 Please note: In section C of Study Information, you have the opportunity to request a deferral of clinical trial registration and publication of the research summary on the HRA website.
 This replaces the need to request a deferral separately via email.
 For further information about the deferrals policy and process, see the HRA website.